GreptimeTeam/greptimedb/README.md

 The current version has not yet reached General Availability version standards.
-In line with our Greptime 2024 Roadmap, we plan to achieve a production-level version with the update to v1.0 in August.
-[Join force](https://github.com/GreptimeTeam/greptimedb/issues/3412).
+In line with our Greptime 2024 Roadmap, we plan to achieve a production-level version with the update to v1.0 in August. [[Join Force]](https://github.com/GreptimeTeam/greptimedb/issues/3412)

 ## Community